 Call for Participating Faculty

-The Robert D. Clark Honors College (CHC) invites proposals from University of Oregon career and tenure-related faculty to teach courses in 2025-26.
-The review of applications will begin on December 2, 2024, but we will accept applications until the CHC has concluded the appointment process for 2024-25.
-The majority of the schedule is expected to be set by February 2025, but teaching opportunities may arise throughout the year and interested faculty should reach out to inquire regarding openings.
+The Robert D. Clark Honors College (CHC) invites proposals from University of Oregon career and tenure-related faculty to teach courses through our Participating Faculty Program in 2026-27.
+The review of applications will begin on January 6, 2026, but we will accept applications until the CHC has concluded the appointment process for 2026-27.
+The majority of the schedule is expected to be set by February 2026, but teaching opportunities may arise throughout the year and interested faculty should reach out to inquire regarding openings.

-The Clark Honors College provides opportunities for faculty across the curriculum to teach innovative and engaging small-format (maximum 19 students) seminars on topics of their choosing at the lower or upper division level.
-This year, participating faculty are teaching classes such as The Politics of the Fantastic, Trans-Disciplinary Problem Solving in Public Health, and Bitcoin: Is it Dead Yet?
+The Clark Honors College provides opportunities for faculty across the curriculum to teach innovative and engaging small-format (maximum 24 students) seminars in-load on topics of their choosing at the lower or upper division level.
+This year, participating faculty are teaching classes such as The Politics of the Fantastic, Listening to the Earth, and Religion, Money, and Climate Change.
 You can read more about our curriculum and our courses on the CHC website.

 Application Instructions and Submission Materials

-Applicants should plan on teaching the proposed course themselves and must hold a terminal degree in their field of study prior to the start of the 2025-26 academic year.
-All proposals will undergo a competitive review process by the CHC Curriculum Committee.
+Applicants should plan on teaching the proposed course themselves and must hold a terminal degree in their field of study prior to the start of the 2026-27 academic year.
+All proposals will undergo a competitive review process by a CHC faculty committee.
 The committee will consider the following criteria:

 • The applicant’s record of successful and innovative teaching and pedagogy